Parliamentary.ai

 Overview

-This bill mandates that workplace internships in the UK must adhere to the National Minimum Wage Act 1998, ensuring interns receive at least the minimum wage.
-Certain exceptions apply for students on placement as part of their studies, those of compulsory school age, apprentices, and other categories defined by the government.
+This bill mandates that workplace internships in the UK must adhere to the national minimum wage, as defined by the National Minimum Wage Act 1998.
+Certain exceptions are made for students on placements as part of their studies, those of compulsory school age, and apprentices.

 Description

-The National Minimum Wage (Workplace Internships) Bill aims to extend the minimum wage legislation to workplace internships.
-It defines a workplace internship as regular work or services provided in the UK for an employer (person, company, LLP, or public authority), with the primary goals of meeting learning objectives and providing practical experience.
+The bill defines a "workplace internship" as regular work or service provided in the UK for an employer (person, company, LLP, or public authority) with the dual purpose of the intern achieving learning objectives/experience and gaining practical experience in a profession/occupation.

 Remuneration

-The bill requires the Secretary of State to implement regulations ensuring interns receive at least the national minimum wage according to their age, as defined in the 1998 Act.
-Employers are generally exempt from paying National Insurance contributions for internships under 12 months, although they may choose to do so.
+The Secretary of State will set regulations ensuring interns are paid at least the national minimum wage, based on their age.
+Employers are generally exempt from paying National Insurance contributions for internships under 12 months, though they may choose to do so.

 Exclusions